DorielRivalet/wycademy/docs/backend.md

 # Backend

 > [!IMPORTANT]
 > The Drizzle client for respecting policies does not work, we use the admin client with application layer checks instead.
 Once the client works, we can leave the application layer checks as is in order for them to act as an additional security measure.
+See the Workarounds section for more info.

 We use Supabase as the backend of our application.
 Supabase is an open-source backend service that uses PostgreSQL as its database and GoTrue for authentication.